 The length of the weaning program may vary from a few weeks to several months, depending on the infant's discharge dose and tolerance of weaning.
-Given the half-life of morphine it is more appropriate to reduce the dose rather than the frequency.
-The script may be written for fortnightly periods, with the medical officer indicating the dispensing intervals and total amount to be dispensed.
-For example:
+Given the half-life of

-- 1. Fortnightly dispensing (i.e. Parent/guardian to attend outpatient pharmacy after WANDAS clinic) - 2.
+- 1. Weekly dispensing (i.e. Parent/guardian to attend outpatient pharmacy weekly to obtain medication). - 2.
 Maximum volume to be dispensed is $\chi$ mL (weekly volume) + 3 mL wastage. - 3.
 An additional bottle containing 3 mL is to be prescribed to provide spare doses in the event of loss or spillage of the bottle.
-This additional bottle must be presented to pharmacy when the parent attends to receive the next script.

-- 4. Refer parent to prescribing medical officer if parent's request differs from that ordered. - 5.
+This additional bottle must be presented to pharmacy when the parent attends to receive the next script. - 4.
+Refer parent to prescribing medical officer if parent's request differs from that ordered. - 5.
 Second weekly scripts with weekly dispensing allow the medical officer to adjust the dose as indicated with each medical review in the outpatients' clinics.
-It is considered safe to dispense fortnightly volumes, as the amount of narcotic prescribed for an infant is unlikely to have an effect on the opioid dependent adult.
+It is considered safe to dispense weekly volumes, as the amount of narcotic prescribed for an infant in one week's volume is unlikely to have an effect on the opioid dependent adult.
 The prescription of morphine mixture is limited to a 60 day period.